chiefonboarding/Documentation/docs/Deployment.md

 Under `config vars` you will have 5 items.
 Before you fill in anything: decide whether you want to use a Heroku subdomain `<app name>.herokuapp.com` or your own domain `onboarding.yourcompany.com`.
 Your own domain doesn't have to be a subdomain.

 `ALLOWED_HOST`: This needs to be the domain you want to use for the platform.
 Either your Heroku subdomain or your own subdomain.
-You can add multiple urls if you want to make it available through multiple urls (example: `domain.example.com, domain2.example.com`).
+You can add multiple urls if you want to make it available with multiple urls (example: `domain.example.com, domain2.example.com`).
 Do **not** add the protocol (`https://`) before the url.

 `BASE_URL`: This is the url that will be used in multiple places, such as redirects and password reset emails.
 For this variable, you should add the protocol.
 Such as `https://onboarding.yourcompany.com` or `https://<app name>.herokuapp.com`.
 You can only add one url here.